mathieucarbou/YaSolR/docs/manual.md

 If no relay is installed, the dimmer will be used and will be set to 100%.
 When activating a bypass relay you must select the relay type: `Normally Open` or `Normally Closed`.

-> ##### NOTE
->
+!!! note

-> `Bypass Relay` are the SSR or Electromechanical relays connected to the device and used whn you activate bypass mode.
+    `Bypass Relay` are the SSR or Electromechanical relays connected to the device and used whn you activate bypass mode.
-> Only activate if you have connected some relays to be used for the output bypass.
+    Only activate if you have connected some relays to be used for the output bypass.
 If you did not connect any relay, you can leave them disabled and the bypass mode will not work with the dimmer set at 100%.
-{: .block-note }

 ##### Temperature Sensors